1204 - Nepotism

 - Personnel Transactions Supervisors

-- Identifies potentially sensitive situations where nepotism may occur.
+- Identifies other potentially sensitive situations where nepotism may occur.

 - Discusses the factors a department should consider when evaluating the potential impact of a personal relationship.

-- Identifies the types of work relationships that may apply to nepotism.
+- Identifies other types of work relationships that may apply to nepotism.

-- Examines other factors a department should include in their nepotism policy.
+- Examines other factors or components an appointing power should include in their nepotism policy.

 The Department of Human Resources (CalHR) provides guidance to all departments by identifying potentially sensitive situations in which personal relationships could affect working conditions.
 This guidance will aid all departments in the development of their own nepotism policies.

-When evaluating the potential impact of personal relationships, departments should carefully evaluate the following factors to ensure there is no adverse effect on the workplace:
+When evaluating the potential impact of personal relationships, the appointing power’s anti-nepotism policy should explain that the appointing power will carefully evaluate the following factors to ensure there is no adverse effect on the workplace:

 - The work production of the unit;